bobbydams/py-pinger/README.md

 ## Authentication

 If your backend uses authentication tokens, this can be provided with the `token_auth` settings.
+Either set the `token` attribute with a static token, or use the `url`, `username` and `password` settings to ask for a user token through your API.

 ## Web Server